Ethernet’s Role in Control System Advancements

 - Tx Power

-- The amount of light being transmitted into the fiber optic cable.
-This is a measured value but it may not reflect the actual power entering the cable, it doesn't consider the condition of the actual cable.
+- The amount of light being transmitted into the fiber optic cable represents a measured value; however, it may not reflect the actual power entering the cable, as it doesn't consider the condition of the actual cable.
 This number can be used as a reference to monitor the health of the laser.

 - Rx Power

 - The amount of light being received from the fiber optic cable.